Breaking ties in collective decision making: Introduction

 We further deepen the analysis of the resolute refinements of a given {\sc spc} by considering the property of reversal symmetry, a property first introduced by Saari (1994).
 Recall that the reversal of a ranking of alternatives is the ranking obtained by making the best alternative the worst, the second best alternative the second worst, and so on, and that a {\sc spc} is said reversal symmetric if, for any pair of preference profiles such that one is obtained by the other by reversing each individual preference, it associates with one of them a set of social preferences if and only if it associates with the other one the set of their reversal.
 We prove that the condition

-along with other technical conditions, is necessary and sufficient to make any $R$-anonymous, $Q$-neutral and reversal symmetric {\sc spc} admit an $R$-anonymous, $Q$-neutral and reversal symmetric resolute refinement (Theorem \ref{application2}).
-In particular, from that result, it is easily deduced that the Borda and the Copeland {\sc spc}s admit an $R$-anonymous, $Q$-neutral and reversal symmetric resolute refinement if and only if \eqref{intro1} holds true.
+along with other technical conditions, is necessary and sufficient to make any $V$-anonymous, $W$-neutral and reversal symmetric {\sc spc} admit a $V$-anonymous, $W$-neutral and reversal symmetric resolute refinement (Theorem \ref{application2}).
+In particular, from that result, it is easily deduced that the Borda and the Copeland {\sc spc}s admit a $V$-anonymous, $W$-neutral and reversal symmetric resolute refinement if and only if \eqref{intro1} holds true.

 Of course, the study of the resolute refinements and their properties is meaningful also in other frameworks.
-For such a reason we follow up on this issue focusing on the framework of the so-called $k$-multiwinner social choice correspondences ({\sc $k$-scc}s), that is, those procedures which associates with any preference profile a family of sets of $k$ alternatives to be interpreted as the family of all the sets of alternatives that can be considered the best $k$ alternatives for the society.
-This framework, which extends the classical and well-established single winner framework (corresponding to the case $k=1$), has been explored for about $30$ years and constitutes nowadays an interesting and growing research area.
-We refer to the recent paper by Elkind et al., 2017, for many information on that topic.
-It is worth mentioning that, at least in the single winner case, two special resolute refinements are sometimes used.
-They are built using two simple methods to break ties.
-The first method, proposed by Moulin (1988), is based on a tie-breaking agenda, that is, an exogenously given ranking of the alternatives: in ambiguity case, it is chosen the alternative of the social outcome which is best ranked in the agenda.
-The second one, is instead based on the preferences of one of the individuals appointed as tie-breaker: in ambiguity case, it is chosen the alternative of the social outcome which is best ranked by the tie-breaker.
-However, in general, the resolute refinements built through a tie-breaking agenda fail to be neutral while the one built through a tie-breaker fail to be anonymous.
-Note also that breaking the ties at random assuming a uniform probability distribution over the set of selected alternatives generally generates resolute refinements that are, ex post, neither anonymous nor neutral.
+For such a reason we follow up on this issue focusing on the so-called $k$-multiwinner social choice correspondences ({\sc $k$-scc}s), that is, those procedures which associate with any preference profile a family of sets of $k$ alternatives to be interpreted as the family of all the sets of alternatives that can be considered the best $k$ alternatives for the society.
+This framework, which extends the classical and well-established single winner framework (corresponding to the case $k=1$), has been explored for about thirty years and constitutes nowadays an interesting and growing research area.
+We refer to the recent papers by Elkind et al. (2017) and Faliszewski et al. (2017) for further information on that topic.